 Across the Jagd’s claw, hexagonal burnt marks were left around the weapon’s opening and all of the stabilizers had been eaten away.
 Dim crackling purple energy still played about the digits leaving tiny hex-shaped scars wherever they went.
 Parts of the armor plate on the arm had been peeled entirely off the machine revealing complex, silvery metalwork, and various electronics.

-As the machine capsized a ship with one swing of its arm, its remaining weapon swiftly strafed across the deck of the missile Frigate, overflying the missile bays with its barrel pointing down and shooting directly into the openings as it went, punching holes directly to the interior of the ship.
+As the machine capsized a ship with one swing of its arm, its remaining weapon swiftly strafed across the deck of the missile Frigate, overflying the missile bays with its spinning barrels pointing down and shooting directly into the openings as it went, punching holes directly to the interior of the ship.
 Nonchalantly, the weapon overflew the conning tower as the Frigate began to list, taking in water and expelling atmosphere.
 It returned to the machine and docked to the shoulder.

 Minutes had passed since the launch of this machine.

 Suspended amid clouds of debris and the wailing remains of hundreds of lives so easily erased, the machine was cast in a demonic gloom.
 Water billowing off its rear jets like wings, its blue coloration rendered black in the darkness of human waters, the horns on its head emitting strange lights.
 It was a demon released to haunt the oceans.